-With six nursing homes in Richardson, Texas, you ought to assess multiple options before making a decision.
-These nursing homes were awarded on average an overall grade of C. This isn't a terrible score, but it is not quite as high of a grade as we like to see either.
-We also looked at the nursing homes in the nearby city of Coppell, which received a city grade of F. While we gave both cites poor grades, we found the nursing homes in Richardson to be slightly better.
-Please continue reading to find more information about how this city's nursing homes were rated in our category grades.
+Richardson, Texas has only four nursing homes to choose from, so you have relatively limited options.
+With a city grade of B-, you should be able to find a decent facility in the city.
+We also looked at the nursing homes in the nearby city of Carrollton, which received a city grade of D. While we aren't raving about either city, we found the nursing homes in Richardson to be a bit better.
+You can continue reading to learn more about how this city's nursing homes fared in our category grades.

 This city received a fairly ordinary overall grade, however, we really want to emphasize that some of the nursing homes in the city nearly perfect health inspections in recent years.
 We awarded them an impressive grade of A- in this area.
 Perhaps the most significant factor we look at in determining our inspection ratings is deficiencies.
 These deficiencies are found on a nursing home's inspection reports.
 Places with better grades in this category most likely avoided the most severe deficiencies involving things like patient abuse.
 In addition, Richardson also earned one of our better scores in the area of long-term care, with a grade of B. Finally, the city were awarded a grade of B- for its short-term care score and a grade of C in the area of nursing.